Contributed by Prof. Dr. Nazeer Ahmed, PhD

 The Fatimid response to their debacle in Baghdad was a deadly clandestine war directed at the leadership of Sunni Islam.
 The technique was to use assassination as a political tool.
 The architect of the Assassin Movement was Hassan al Sabbah.
 Sabbah, in his early years, was a fellow student with Nizam ul Mulk, who rose to become the most celebrated vizier of the Seljuk period.
 It is related that Sabbah was spurned in his ambitions to obtain a high position in the Seljuk administration.
 Whether by conviction or spite, he became a Fatimid and with the consent and connivance of the Fatimid Caliphs in Cairo, turned his pointed dagger at the head of the Sunni establishment.

-Hassan al Sabbah retreated to the mountains of northern Syria, Iraq and Iran.
-He set up his headquarters at Alamut in the remote mountain areas of Mazanderan.
-There he set up his headquarters and let loose a reign of terror.
+Hassan al Sabbah retreated with his followers to the mountains of northern Syria, Iraq and Iran.
+He set up his headquarters at Alamut in the remote mountain areas of Mazanderan and let loose a reign of terror on the Seljuks.
 The structure of his clandestine movement was pyramidal with Hassan at the apex of the pyramid.
 He carried the title of Shaykh al Jabal.
 Next in the hierarchy were the dais who were trained to propagate the movement.
 Below the dais were the fidayeen, who were indoctrinated as true believers in the gospel of Hassan and acted as agents of their master.
 It was they who were charged with the responsibility to carry out the assassinations in the far-flung corners of the Islamic dominions.
 At the bottom of the rung were the rafeeqs, the uninitiated recruits, who were undergoing indoctrination prior to their initiation as fidayees.

 In a valley close to his headquarters, Hassan set up a veritable paradise with fruit orchards, gardens and hundreds of beautiful young women.
-The recruits would be heavily drugged with hashish and then brought into the valley.
+The recruits were heavily drugged with hashish and then brought into the valley.
 When they woke up in the company of beautiful women amidst the gardens, the young men thought they were in heaven.
 Here they received a heavy dose of indoctrination in the secrets of the assassin movement.
 All the elements for indoctrination in a cult were there: a grievance, a process for redress of the grievance and a heavenly reward for ultimate sacrifice.
 Total and complete obedience to the commands of the master was required of the initiated.
-The graduates would be let loose in the vast dominions of the kings and sultans to exact vengeance for the defeat of the Fatimids at the hands of the Seljuks.
+The graduates were let loose in the vast dominions of the kings and sultans to exact vengeance for the defeat of the Fatimids at the hands of the Seljuks.
 The fidayeen were backed up by a centrally directed, vast and effective intelligence network that penetrated deep into the palaces of sultans and emirs, in the vast region extending from Cairo to Kabul.

 The universities were not just great centers of learning.
-They were also centers for propaganda for the points of view of their patrons.
+They were also centers for propaganda for the ideologies of their patrons.
 The political rivalry between the Abbasid and the Fatimid Caliphs was reflected in the respective teachings of the universities in Baghdad and Cairo, much as the capitalist and socialist perspectives were reflected in the social sciences taught in the United States and the Soviet Union until recent times.
-Al Azhar was established in 969 by the Fatimids not only as a great university but also as a center for Fatimid propaganda.
+Al Azhar was established in 969 CE by the Fatimids not only as a great university but also as a center for Fatimid propaganda.
 The universities in Baghdad served as a counterpoint to those in Cairo.
-The Nizamiya College in Baghdadwas not only a great center for science, grammar and Fiqh, it was also a counter-propaganda center for Sunni Islam.
-For instance, in the writings of al Gazzali (d.1111), we find a simultaneous dialectic against the Fatimid position and against the secular challenge of philosophy.
+The Nizamiya College in Baghdad was not only a great center for mathematics, grammar and Fiqh, it was also a counter-propaganda center for Sunni Islam.
+For instance, in the writings of al Ghazzali (d.1111), we find a simultaneous dialectic against the Fatimid position and against the secular challenge of philosophy.

 The assassination of Nizam ul Mulk in 1091 was a major blow to the world of Islam.
 Not only did it deny the Seljuks the services of a first rank administrator, it hastened the centrifugal forces in the vast Seljuk Empire.
 Others who fell to the fidayeen included the celebrated Emirs Maudud (1127) and Zengi (1146) of Mosul and the Atabek Imaduddin.
 A hundred years later, Salahuddin Ayyubi himself narrowly escaped the assassin’s dagger on two separate occasions.
 Mohammed Ghori, conqueror of Delhi, was not so fortunate and died at the hands of an assassin near Kabul in 1206.

 After the death of Nizam ul Mulk, Seljuk power dissipated.
 The vast Seljuk empire which extended from Kashgar (China) to Jerusalem broke up into small principalities.
 Quarrels broke out between the princes and the emirs resulting in open warfare.
 It was into this fossilized Muslim body politic that the Crusaders injected their power in 1096.